HuyLeTrong/cypress-saucedemo/readme.md

 [![Cypress E2E Tests](https://github.com/HuyLeTrong/cypress-saucedemo/actions/workflows/saucedemo-cypress.yaml/badge.svg)](https://github.com/HuyLeTrong/cypress-saucedemo/actions/workflows/saucedemo-cypress.yaml)

 ### SauceDemo Cypress testing
+SauceDemo is a deliberately buggy demo e-commerce site by Sauce Labs, designed for testing practice — it includes users with built-in defects like session locking, performance degradation, and visual bugs, making it ideal for demonstrating different types of test scenarios.

 This is a sample project for automated E2E testing of the SauceDemo website using Cypress For this test project cypress.env.json is intentionally committed for demo purposes only.
-In a production project this file should be listed in .gitignore.
+The file contains working credentials and can be used directly to run the tests.
+In a production project, this file should be listed in .gitignore in order to keep login credentials private.

 ## Getting Started